yurigalindo/telegram_buddy/README.md

 # Telegram GPT Bot

-A Telegram bot powered by GPT-4-mini that responds to messages and helps manage group conversations.
+A Telegram bot powered by GPT-4-mini that has fun and helpful functions for a group of friends.

 ## Prerequisites